 Simply put, she did so on the basis that Malm has not faced criminal charges for his perjury.
 That, despite the fact that church canons specifically forbid deceptive conduct by clergy.

 Nor is Goff unaware of the underlying issues.
 I have corresponded with her many times, and I currently have a lawsuit going against the diocese and, by extension, her.
+In fact, I contacted her and Shannon Johnston when perjuring priest Bob Malm tried to drag my mother, dying of COPD, into court in violation of Pennsylvania state law.
+Neither had the integrity or basic human decency to even respond.

 Needless to say, my advice is simple: Any denomination in which the ethical standard is “no jail, no foul,” is not even Christian.
 And while Goff may dress like a bishop, she is one in name only.